polt13/SQL-query-optimizer/README.md

 ## Partitioning

+The size of the L2 is defined in `partitioner.h`.
+It is set to a relatively small value by default, to showcase that partitioning works as intended.
+You can change the value as you see fit.

 When it comes to partitioning, you can configure the methods the way you see fit.

 * By default, `partition` decides how many passes it needs to do based on the size of the relation.
 If you want to force `partition` to not perform partitioning, 1 pass,